sanaldeha/poemsofamachine/smokeandmirrors.md

 A black star, with no sign of being satisfied.

 I color the sight of others with gray paint,\
-As they disturb my work; I offer a faint smile:\
+As they disturb my work, I offer a faint smile:\
 But my audience applauds, for destruction is a delight\
 For those who watch, far away from the event horizon.